Payroll & Billing in Time Processing

 • Allowances can only be modified for worked or unlocked shifts.

-Note: This will impact your Pay total, Bill total and the Difference between the two.
+Note: Allowances will impact your Pay total, Bill total and the Difference between the two.

 Removing a Shift Allowance